kaushikichowdhury/MA-Thesis-Assets/README.md

 # MA-Thesis-Assets
 An archive of analytical materials for reference and study.
-It has CSV files from analyses amd COLAB files.
+It has CSV files from analyses and COLAB files.
+The metadata for the poems collected thus is available [here](https://docs.google.com/spreadsheets/d/1DWnA4dkCvZIqm_AadN5R6yQQLeDrr-ZwVTvt4RakJug/edit?usp=sharing).

 ### Usage Policy
 All materials in this repository are shared for **read-only, educational purposes**.